pwr-Solaar/Solaar/docs/index.md

 - Many gaming mice and keyboards have the ONBOARD PROFILES feature.
   This feature can override other features, including polling rate and key lighting.
-  On these devices, the Polling Rate setting turns off the ONBOARD PROFILES feature which then changes how the device works.
-Changing the Polling Rate setting to "Ignore this setting" (see above) prevents Solaar from modifying the ONBOARD PROFILES feature.
+  To make the Polling Rate and M-Key LEDs settings effective the Onboard Profiles setting has to be disabled.
-  The device has to be reset (e.g., by turning it off and on again) before this fix will take effect.
+  This may have other effects, such as turning off backlighting.

 ## Contributing to Solaar